-The Board has established the following discrimination complaint procedure to be used by all employees, applicants or eligibles.
+The Board has established the following discrimination complaint procedure to be used by all employees, applicants or persons eligible to apply for a position with the Board.
 This procedure is designed as an attempt to resolve problems internally before seeking redress from an outside authority.
 The Board urges employees to use this internal procedure before filing a charge with the Department of Human Rights or other agencies.
 If the employee chooses, she/he may file a complaint externally with the Minnesota Department of Human Rights, the Equal Employment Opportunity Commission, or through other legal channels.
 Coercion, reprisal, or intimidation against anyone filing a complaint or serving as a witness under this procedure is prohibited.